shesharpnl/knowledge-hub/socials/socials.md

 # Social Media

-A place for SheSharp community members to share their social media links.
+This is a place for SheSharp community members to share their social media links.

 ## GitHub